miadugas/Mia-JavaScript-Password-Gen/README.md

 # JavaScript Password Generator

-This is an application that generates a random password based on user-selected criteria.
+This is an application that generates a random secure password based on user-selected criteria.
 This app runs in the browser and features dynamically updated HTML and CSS powered by JavaScript code.

 **password criteria**:
  - Length (between 8 and 128 characters)